Security features of New Zealand's banknotes

 With Series 7 banknotes now in circulation, it's important to be able to recognise their new security features, so it's a good thing that they are even easier for you to identify.
 Several features are brand new, and we've also enhanced some existing ones:

-- A larger window features a detailed metallic element
+- A larger window features a more detailed metallic element

-- The native bird icon changes colour as the note is tilted, and a bar can be seen moving diagonally through the bird
+- The native bird icon changes colour as the note is tilted, and a bar can be seen moving through the space

 - A small ‘puzzle number' lines up when the note is held up to the light